 The social justice protests of 2020 also highlighted for many people the inequalities of the criminal justice system in America, including when it comes to the War on Drugs.
 Helping make the cannabis industry more diverse and inclusive can be a source of purpose, especially for founders or employees from disenfranchised communities that bore the brunt of the War on Drugs.

 As the Great Resignation picked up speed in 2020, so did the cause of cannabis legalization.
 On Election Day 2020, five states passed marijuana legalization initiatives, and in 2021, five more states enacted recreational cannabis legalization.

 As the legal cannabis industry expands, there are more and more job openings to fill.
-These include many jobs that need people with the skill sets and experience gained in sales, marketing, writing, and customer service positions.
+These include many jobs that need people with the skills and experience gained in sales, marketing, writing, and customer service positions.

-And the newfound acceptance of remote work means that even people who don’t live in states with a legal cannabis market can find jobs in the industry in positions like marketing or business development that don’t require that they work in-person with cannabis products.
+And the newfound acceptance of remote work means that even people who don’t live in states with a legal cannabis market can find jobs in the industry in positions like marketing or business development that don’t require working in-person with cannabis products.